zijianhuang/nmce/README.md

 ### For libraries

 As of Angular 19, extra works ave to be done:
-1. To ensure `$localize` strings in TS files to be included, in tsconfig.json of the root, add `"types": ["@angular/localize"]` to "compilerOptions".
+1. To ensure `$localize` strings in TS files to be included, in tsconfig.json of the root and project nmce, add `"types": ["@angular/localize"]` to "compilerOptions".
-1. To ensure
+1. To avoid build error, in tsconfig.json of project nmce, add `"types": ["@angular/localize"]` to "compilerOptions".

+*Remarks*
+* `ng serve` the app could see `$localize is not a function` at runtime.
+* Development build of the app could see `$localize is not a function` at runtime.
+And what suggested on https://github.com/angular/angular-cli/issues/27878 is not working.
+* Therefore, test localization only with production build.